-Camp Namaste is a day long camp for Nepali children with limb differences.
+Camp Namaste is a day-long camp experience for Nepali children with limb differences.
 This camp takes place at the Hospital and Rehabilitation Centre for Disabled children in Nepal, which is a non-profit organization and the largest pediatric orthopedic hospital in Nepal.
 In 2015 alone, HRDC provided more than 3,200 children with prosthetic or orthotic devices.

 Camp Namaste is a branch of Operation Namaste and we are committed to:

 Encouraging children with limb differences to engage in high level physical activities

 Supporting children to feel confident and secure in who they are and their abilities